 Vitreous detachment treatment

-Generally and in response to a process of visual adaptation, after some time the spots are no longer perceived.
+Generally and in response to a process of visual adaptation, after some time, the spots are no longer perceived.

-In spite of this, if the patient could not tolerate them or were too bothersome, the possibility of performing a vitrectomy could be assessed.
+Despite this, if the patient could not tolerate them or were too bothersome, the possibility of performing a vitrectomy could be assessed.
 It is the technique whose objective is the elimination of all the gelatinous substance from the eye.
 The treatment will be replaced, where appropriate, by a solution transparent and sterile.